dusk-network/rusk/consensus/README.md

 # Implementation details
 The implementation of *SA* consists of two main `tokio-rs` tasks, the `Main_Loop` and `Agreement_Loop`, which communicate with external components through message queues/channels.
 The protocol parameters for *SA* are located in `src/config.rs`.

 - The `Main_Loop` is responsible for executing contract storage calls using the `Operations` trait and storing and retrieving candidate blocks using the `Database` trait.
-It performs the selection, first reduction, and second reduction steps[^5] in sequence and ultimately produces and broadcasts an `Agreement Message`.
+It performs the selection, first reduction, and second reduction steps in sequence and ultimately produces and broadcasts an `Agreement Message`.
 The inbound queue for the `Main_Loop` can contain either **NewBlock** or **Reduction** type messages.

 - The `Agreement_Loop` retrieves a candidate block using the `Database` trait when a winner hash is selected.
 It is responsible for verifying and accumulating **Agreement** messages from different consensus iterations and processing the **Aggregated Agreement** message.
 The inbound queue for the `Agreement_Loop` can contain either **Agreement** or **Aggregated Agreement** type messages.
 The messages are concurrently verified and accumulated by a pool of worker tasks in `tokio-rs`.